SiloCityLabs/lochnas/README.md

 #### Setup plex token

-Go to https://plex.tv/link and run the command with your token to activate server.
+Go to https://www.plex.tv/claim/ and run the command with your token to activate server.

 ```
-sudo ./setup-plex.sh
+sudo ./setup-plex.sh <claimcode>
 ```

+Head over to your browser and type `http://serverip:32400/web` and if you have a response you should be all set.
+Finalize it by pressing `Ctrl + C`

 #### Start the services